dr3amy3gg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21 write a script that reverses its input
 22 write a script that displays all users and their home directories, sorted by users based on the /etc/passwd file
 23 write a command that finds all empty files and directories in the current dir and all sub-dirs, only names of files and dirs should be displayed; list hidden files; one filename per line; end with new line
+24 write a script that lists all the files with a .gif ext in the current dir and all its sub-dirs: incl hidden files; only regular files, not dirs; names of files without their ext;sort by byte value;, case-insensitive; one file per line; end with new line